Merrill Moore (poet): Career as a psychiatrist

 Moore was a psychiatrist in the Ericksonian tradition.
 He taught neurology at the Harvard Medical School and the Boston City Hospital.
 He also conducted research on alcohol and addiction.
 In a 1937 article published in the New England Journal of Medicine, he argued that alcoholism had become rampant in the United States, and he called for the establishment of special wards for alcoholics in hospitals.
 Two years later, in the same journal, he argued that the heavier an individual, the less likely they were to feel drunk.
 By 1943, in the Boston number of the Medical Clinics of North America, he argued that adult neurosis and alcoholism could be prevented if parents ensured children matched the skills of their peers and never "go off the track of normal development".
 He also published articles in medical journals about "drug addiction, suicide, venereal disease [...], the psychoneurosis of war, migraine headaches."
-Meanwhile, Moore also treated patients like Robert Frost's daughter, who suffered from paranoia and depression.
+Meanwhile, Moore also treated patients like Robert Frost's daughter, who had paranoia and depression.

 During World War II, Moore served as a psychiatrist in the United States Army's Bougainville Campaign as well as in New Zealand.
 On September 22, 1942, Moore gave a speech about Adolf Hitler's Mein Kampf entitled What Hitler means in "Mein Kampf" at the Fitzsimons Army Medical Center in Aurora, Colorado; a year later, it was reprinted in Military Surgeon.
 Moore served as Lieutenant-Colonel in Nanking, where he was "director of medical operations".
 He was the recipient of the Bronze Star Medal for his war service.

 After the war, Moore played a key behind-the-scenes role in the Ezra Pound controversy, as a member of a group of literary men who saw to it that the modernist icon escaped a treason trial for his radio propaganda in support of Mussolini.
 Moore was a close friend of one of the psychiatrists on a diagnostic panel that found Pound unfit to stand trial.